Louisville Bicycle Accident Lawyer

 Free Consultation & No Fee Guarantee

-You don’t pay unless we win your Kentucky car accident case!
+You don’t pay unless we are successful with your Kentucky car accident case!
 Call now: (502) 584-9511

-Louisville, Kentucky Bicycle Accidents
+Louisville, Kentucky, Bicycle Accidents

 Do you have questions about your bicycle accident case?
 The Louisville bicycle accident attorneys at The Schafer Law Office have the answers!

-What To Do After A Bicycle Accident in Louisville, KY
+What to Do After a Bicycle Accident in Louisville, KY

-Call 9-1-1 to report the bicycle accident as soon as possible.
-Police will come to the accident scene and file an accident report.
-If it’s safe and you are able to do so, gather as much information from the accident scene as possible.
-You’ll want to get the other party’s name, phone number, address, license plate number and make and model of their vehicle.
 If you have a camera or smartphone, you will also want to take pictures.
-Take pictures of the accident scene, damage to your bicycle, other vehicles involved, license plate number, and people involved in the accident.
+Take pictures of the accident scene, damage to your bicycle, other vehicles involved, license plate numbers, and people involved in the accident.
 Do NOT put your life at risk to gather information or take pictures of the accident scene.
 The police report will have many of these details recorded for you in case you aren’t able to gather evidence.

 Get Help With Your Case Now!